raku-community-modules/RakudoPrereq/README.md

   before exiting, you can specify a custom message here.
 Default message will be printed if the specified custom message is an empty string
 - **String with options:** space-separated string of options
-  - `rakudo-only` - fail for non-Rakudo compilers as well, regardless of their version
+  - `rakudo-only` - by default, the module would not fail if the compiler is not Rakudo.
+Specify this option if you want to fail for non-Rakudo compilers as well, regardless of their version.
   - `no-where` - both the default and custom message will have the location of where the `use RakudoPrereq` that caused failure is at.
 Specify this argument if you want to surpress that information.